matthewcpp/ABCUnity/README.md

 ### Installation
 The easiest way to to use the library is to install it using the Unity package manager.
+To install the package from your local disk refer to [Installing UPM Packages from local folders](https://docs.unity3d.com/Manual/upm-ui-local.html).
+To install the package from git directly refer to [Installing UPM Packages from Git](https://docs.unity3d.com/Manual/upm-ui-giturl.html).
 This project requires the installation of the basic TextMeshPro asset package.

 ### Basic Usage